sematext/docs/docs/events/index.md

 <td>message</td>
 <td>string</td>
 <td>yes</td>
 <td>Short description of event, e.g. &quot;Elasticsearch node03 on host somehost06 restarted&quot;.
-This is a default search field in SPM UI, so it is good to keep it concise, but search-friendly.</td>
+This is a default search field in Sematext UI, so it is good to keep it concise, but search-friendly.</td>
 </tr>
 <tr class="odd">
 <td>name</td>